 Charles Henderson, Goodnight Saigon: The True Story of the U.S. Marines' Last Days in Vietnam.
 New York: Berkley Caliber (Penguin), 2005. xvii, 420 pp.

 Jan K. Herman, The Lucky Few: The Fall of Saigon and the Rescue Mission of the USS Kirk.
-Annapolis, MD: Naval Institute Press, 2013 (forthcoming).
+Annapolis, MD: Naval Institute Press, 2013.
+192 pp. USS Kirk first was one of the ships that received helicoper loads of people fleeing South Vietnam in late April 1975, and then was assigned to escort Vietnamese Navy ships from the Vietnamese coast to the Philippines.

 Major Stuart A. Herrington, "The Third Indochina War, 1973-1975: A Personal Perspective."
 Maxwell AFB, Alabama: Air University, May 1980. ix, A thesis written at the Air Command and Staff College (the item immediately below is a revised version of this).
 The text has been placed on-line in the Virtual Vietnam Archive of the Vietnam Project, at Texas Tech University, in four parts: front matter and pp. 1-41, pp. 42-92, pp. 93-146, pp. 147-204, pp. 205-268, pp. 269-334, pp. 335-394.